 All those who have won Champion or Runner-up at a Regional Qualification, were the previous year's National Champion or runner-up, or who win the qualifications at the National Contest are eligible to enter.
 The top 2 open division winners of other organization's contests are also eligible, provided that the contestants show their competitive status from the other organization in writing.
 Studio and student membership fees will be waived one time for the top 2 winners of other organization's contests who are non-member entrants.
 A student may qualify only once each year for the Finals.
-A cash award, based on entries, will be given to the Champion only.
-The Classical Piano Champion will also receive the George and Bertha Osius Award.
-The Drum Set Champion and Snare Drum Champion will each receive the Donn O'Brien Memorial Award.
+The Classical Piano Champion will receive the George and Bertha Osius Award.
+The Drum Set Champion and Snare Drum Champion will each receive the Don O'Brien Memorial Award.
 All NAIC contestants must be present at the Awards Ceremony to win.
 In the event that the winner cannot be present, they may forfeit their trophy and/or cash award.
 Awards should only be received by the contestant.
 The winner of the NAIC at Nationals must perform at the Awards Banquet.